koogar/HardwareSerialMonitor/Libre_Based/README.md

 #  Installation

-Please make sure you have the latest .net 9 runtime installed https://dotnet.microsoft.com/download/dotnet/5.0
+Please make sure you have the latest .net 9 runtime installed https://dotnet.microsoft.com/download/dotnet/9.0

 Change the COM port number to match your Arduino in appsettings.json (open with notepad)
 Note: your Arduino COM port can change if you plug it in a different USB port so you may have to update the appsettings.json in the future

-Run HardwareSerialMonitor_v2.exe as administrator.

-# Or optionally Install as a service which will run silently at startup.

-This is a simple console application and has built in support to be run as a Windows Service as well which would be the easiest way to get it working.

-Please change settings to fit your use case in appsetttings.json
+Always run HardwareSerialMonitor_v2.exe as administrator by changing the file properties!!!

+To allow HardwareSerialMonitor_v2 to run on Windows startup…

+1) the install location must be C:\Program Files (x86)\HardwareSerialMonitor_v2

+2) Goto the Windows "Startup" folder here "%AppData%\Microsoft\Windows\Start Menu\Programs\Startup"

+3) Place the .vbs file from the AutoRunOnWindowsStartup folder in the HardwareSerialMonitor_v2 directory, eg. "HardwareSerialMonitor_v2.vbs" (command window)  or "HardwareSerialMonitor_v2Silent.vbs" (Silent operation, no command window) in the windows startup folder

+Next time Windows runs, HardwareSerialMonitor_v2 will autostart on the last know USB port

+Note:

+If you changed/Moved the default installation directory you will need to edit the "HardwareSerialMonitor_v2.vbs" or "HardwareSerialMonitor_v2Silent.vbs" in notepad etc, to reflect those changes